canjs/canjs/observe/attributes/attributes.md

 @download http://jmvcsite.heroku.com/pluginify?plugins[]=can/observe/attributes/attributes.js

 Attributes contains a map of attribute names/types.
-You can use this in conjunction with [can.Observe.convert] to provide automatic type conversion.
+You can use this in conjunction with convert to provide automatic type conversion.

-*Note: Its important to include this plugin before you include other plugins that extend Observe so that prototype chain is extended correctly.

 ## Type Conversion

 You often want to convert from what the observe sends you to a form more useful to JavaScript.
 For example, contacts might be returned from the server with dates that look like: "1982-10-20".
-We can observe to convert it to something closer to new Date(1982,10,20).
+We can observe to convert it to something closer to `new Date(1982,10,20)`.

 Convert comes with the following types: